Visual-Intelligence-UMN/interactive-survey-template/README.md

-# An Interactive Web-Based Browser for Paper Surveys (and Other Awesome Lists!)
+# A Template for Hosting Intearctive Paper Survey Browsers (or Any Other Awesome Lists!)

 ## Overview